The Wipers Times: Original issues

 There appear to be few surviving copies of original issues.
 This is not surprising considering the circumstances in which they were produced and distributed.
 The In Flanders Fields Museum in Ypres has an original copy of the first issue from 12 February 1916 in its collection.
 The British Library holds original copies of several issues (31 July 1916; 1 December 1916; 26 February 1918).

 Facsimile editions

 A book containing facsimiles of the first fifteen issues of the Wipers Times was published in early 1918.
 In 1930 the entire series was published in one volume.
 This was reprinted (with introduction and notes) in 1973 and again in 1988.
 A further edition was produced in 2006.

+In 2026, a new facsimile edition project was announced by Talbot House, following the acquisition of Captain Frederick Roberts’ original print proofs of the Wipers Times.
+According to Talbot House, the project involves the reproduction of all twenty-three issues using Roberts’ annotated proofs, including censor stamps, editorial notes, and original spelling variations.
+The editions are scheduled for release on their corresponding publication dates, 110 years after their original appearance, and are accompanied by newly researched historical commentary.